toUpperCase78/formula1-datasets/README.md

 Also, you may want to check the analyses for 2019 Season with _F1_2019season_analysis.ipynb_.

+## IMPORTANT!

+_If you'd like to use these datasets and wish to perform your own analyses, please first inform me via e-mail, provide a link for your related work and don't forget to put a reference to this repo._ **Thank you in advance...**

 ## Future Plans

 **Lights out and away we go for 2022 Season!** Thus, the corresponding dataset that holds the race results will constantly get updated this year, including the sprint race results.